What is chronic pain?

 Chronic pain can develop from an initial injury that didn't fully resolve, from conditions like arthritis or nerve damage, or without a clear structural cause.
 Prolonged inactivity, stress, poor sleep, and fear of movement can all amplify pain signals.
 The nervous system becomes sensitized — essentially turning up the volume on pain.
 Understanding this is a crucial part of recovery.

-How virtual PT helps with chronic pain
+How online PT helps with chronic pain

+Evaluation.
 Your PT takes a comprehensive look at your pain — its history, patterns, triggers, and how it affects your life.
 They assess your movement, strength, and identify areas where fear or avoidance may be limiting your recovery.

+Treatment.
 Treatment combines graded exposure to movement (gradually increasing what you can do), pain neuroscience education (understanding how pain works), targeted strengthening, and strategies to improve sleep and stress management.
 The goal is to rebuild your confidence in your body.

+Ongoing support.
 Chronic pain management is a process.
 Between visits, message your PT about flare-ups, wins, or setbacks.
 Your program evolves as your capacity grows and your pain decreases.

 What to expect